-The first part of the study being undertaken by Cian Gallagher seeks to identify if these are important factors in catastrophic windblow (windblow as a result of storms).
-This will involve visiting areas that have been storm damaged and recording site and crop factors and determining if certain factors are associated with higher levels of windblow damage.
+The first part of the study being undertaken by Cian Gallagher identified if these are important factors in catastrophic windblow (windblow as a result of storms).
+This involved visiting areas that have been storm-damaged and recording site and crop factors and determining if certain factors are associated with higher levels of windblow damage.

-The second part of the study hopes to examine if crop management (i.e. thinning) plays any significant role in crop stability.
-This investigation is being carried out by Teagasc and by Master student Gonzalo Fernández.
+The second part of the study examined if crop management (i.e. thinning) plays any significant role in crop stability.
+This investigation was carried out by Teagasc and by Master student Gonzalo Fernández.

-The aim of the study is to determine the influence of thinning type, thinning intensity and timing of thinning and their influence on stability of Sitka forest crops on wet mineral soils.
+The aim of the study was to determine the influence of thinning type, thinning intensity and timing of thinning and their influence on stability of Sitka forest crops on wet mineral soils.